 Novak Djokovic wins fourth Wimbledon by beating Kevin Anderson

-London, 15 July 2018 (MIA) - Novak Djokovic earned his first Grand Slam title in more than two years by beating Kevin Anderson to win his fourth Wimbledon championship, the BBC reported.
+London, 16 July 2018 (MIA) - Novak Djokovic earned his first Grand Slam title in more than two years by beating Kevin Anderson to win his fourth Wimbledon championship, BBC reports.

 Djokovic, seeded 12th, won 6-2 6-2 7-6 (7-3) to claim a 13th Slam - his first major since the 2016 French Open.